-Taken together, the above weight of evidence suggests that 'glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)', including shea butter and other vegetable oils and fats, are not toxic for reproduction on oral exposure.
+Taken together, the above weight of evidence suggests that 'Glycerides, C16-18 and C18-unsatd.', 'Glycerides, C16-C18 saturated', and 'Glycerides, C16-C22 saturated' (SDA-11, SDA-19 and SDA-21), including many types of vegetable oils and fats, are not toxic for reproduction on oral exposure.
 Because absorption and therefore systemic exposure via the dermal route is lower than via the oral route, reproductive toxicity from dermal contact is also not expected.
-Finally, given the physical state (semi-solid to solid under environmental conditions) and low vapour pressure (< 0.001 Pa at 20°C) of the substance, as well as the fact that it is not handled or marketed as a powder, reproductive toxicity as a result of inhalatory exposure is not likely.
+Finally, given the physical state (semi-solid to solid under environmental conditions) and low vapour pressure (< 0.001 Pa at 20°C) of the substance, reproductive toxicity as a result of inhalatory exposure is not likely.
 Across all studies, tested doses ranged from 8.75 to 15% in diet.
 No significant toxicity was seen at any of the doses rates.
 For risk assessment purposes, the highest oral NOAEL could be considered to be 15% in diet which is equivalent to an estimated 7,000 mg/kg bw/day, on the basis of a 13-week combined repeated dose and reproduction / developmental screening (feeding) study.

-'Glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)' and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
+'Glycerides, C16-18 and C18-unsatd.', 'Glycerides, C16-C18 saturated', and 'Glycerides, C16-C22 saturated' (SDA-11, SDA-19 and SDA-21) and other substances of the same read-across category have a very long history of safe use in nutritional (food and feed), cosmetic and industrial applications.
 Moreover, in the form of olive oil, corn oil, sunflower oil, etc., they are also frequently employed as vehicles in toxicity studies following international testing guidelines (e.g. OECD) for the evaluation of the repeated dose toxicity, carcinogenicity or reproductive/developmental toxicity of chemical substances, without any apparent adverse effects.

-Based on the above facts, 'glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)', including shea butter and other vegetable oils and fats, are not assessed to be reproductive toxicants and no further consideration for this endpoint is required.
+Based on the above facts, 'Glycerides, C16-18 and C18-unsatd.', 'Glycerides, C16-C18 saturated', and 'Glycerides, C16-C22 saturated' (SDA-11, SDA-19 and SDA-21), are not assessed to be reproductive toxicants and no further consideration for this endpoint is required.